 - Valid passport, and a copy of your Social Security Card.

 - Transportation Worker Identification Credential (TWIC).
 A list TWIC centers and appointment scheduling can be found online at tsa.gov/for-industry/twic or by calling

 - As directed by Student Services, a receipt of payment from the U.S. Coast Guard for fees paid via Pay.gov (approximately $140).
 Contact Student Services for more information.

 - All applicants must have a complete dental examination administered by his/her private dentist.
 A dental letter must be sent to the Admissions Office, on your dentist’s letterhead and must specifically state that the applicant does not have any cavities, pyorrhea, or periodontal disease and currently needs no work.
 The letter must contain a current date.

-All official government documents (TWIC, MMC, medical certificate and passport) should be taken to your SIU Hall for scanning.
+All official government documents (TWIC and passport) should be scanned and sent as a PDF ONLY.
 Please do not send originals.
-You may also fax to 301-994-2189 or email to [email protected] Make sure you send all pages of your MMC, the page that contains your picture and any endorsements issued by the USCG (pages 4 & 5).
+You may also fax to 301-994-2189 or email to [email protected]

 Once an applicant has a completed file, they will be advised approximately three months prior to their report date that they have been selected for class.
 The applicant will need to contact their local SIU Hall to be sure they don’t need any additional medicals prior to arriving to school.
 This is a conditional acceptance letter and all medical exams must be completed and passed at least two weeks prior to the date the applicant is scheduled to report to the School.
 Students will be scheduled for classes on as needed basis depending on industry needs.